hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 #### Player expectations

 Participants in officially supported tournaments are expected to adhere to the [osu! community rules](/wiki/Rules) at all times, regardless of their rank, accomplishments, or other achievements.
 They are also expected to treat all volunteers involved in hosting a tournament with respect, and to not deliberately attempt to waste their time or otherwise excessively complicate the undertaking of a tournament with their actions.
+Players are responsible for maintaining smooth communication with staff, team members, and opposing teams, particularly regarding scheduling.

 Additionally, players are expected to have participated in a given tournament in order to qualify for any prizes it **may** award — simply qualifying as a member of a winning team is not enough.
 Because there are intangible contributions to teams that players often make without playing maps, only players who *do not play any maps at all* throughout the course of a tournament **may** be denied a badge prize.